Grip (occupation)

 In the UK, Australia and most parts of Europe, grips are not involved in lighting.
 In the "British System", adopted throughout Europe and the Commonwealth (excluding Canada), a grip is solely responsible for camera mounting and support.

-The term "grip" is derived from an older term in U.S. theatre where it designated stagehands who moved scenery.
+The term "grip" is derived from an older term in U.S. theatre where it designated stagehands who moved or picked up scenery.

 U.S. grips typically belong to the International Alliance of Theatrical Stage Employees (IATSE).
 Canadian grips may also belong to IATSE or to Canada's other professional trade unions including Toronto's Nabet 700, or Vancouver's ACFC.
 British grips usually belong to the Broadcasting, Entertainment, Communications and Theatre Union.